bubble2k16/emus3ds/readme-picodrive.md

 2. Place your ROMs inside any folder.
 3. Copy picodrive_3ds_top.png to ROOT of your SD card.
 4. Exit your CIA installer and go to your CFW's home screen to launch the app.

+### CD-ROM BIOS

+1. If you have the CD ROM BIOS, place them in the /3ds/picodrive_3ds/bios folder.
+2. They must be named:
+   - bios_CD_U.bin,
+   - bios_CD_J.bin,
+   - bios_CD_E.bin,
+   for the respective regions.
+3. You can place all three BIOS in the /3ds/picodrive_3ds/bios folder.

 ### When in-game,